Four sights: Aftermath

 Analogous passages for illness and death follow.

 Similarly, the Ariya-pariyesana Sutta (Majjhima Nikaya 26) describes rather abstract considerations:

 And what is ignoble search?
 There is the case where a person, being subject himself to birth, seeks [happiness in] what is likewise subject to birth.
 Being subject himself to aging... illness... death... sorrow... defilement, he seeks [happiness in] what is likewise subject to illness... death... sorrow... defilement.

 These passages also do not mention the fourth sight of the renunciant.
 The renunciant is a depiction of the Sramana movement, which was popular at the time of Siddhārtha and which he consequently joined.
 Over the next six years Siddhartha wandered from place to place, in search of the mystery of life and death.
 He sat under a peepal tree in Bodh Gaya and began to meditate.
 After many days of meditation he attained enlightenment and came to be known as Buddha or the 'Enlightened One'.
 Buddha gave his first sermon at the Deer park in Sarnath.
-For the next forty-five years he spent his life travelling and preaching.He died at the age of eighty and by this time there were thousands of people who had started following Buddhism.
+For the next forty-five years he spent his life travelling and preaching.
+He died at the age of eighty and by this time there were thousands of people who had started following Buddhism.

 Buddha followed a simple path and inspired people to lead a simple life.
 His religious philosophy is called 'Buddhism'.
 He preached in Magadhi.

+Different versions

 In the early Pali sources, the legendary account of the four sights is only described with respect to a previous legendary Buddha Vipassī (Mahāpadāna Sutta, DN 14).
 In the later works Nidanakatha, Buddhavamsa and the Lalitavistara Sūtra, the account was consequently also applied to Siddhārtha Gautama.

-Different versions

 Some accounts say that the four sights were observed by Siddhārtha in one day, during a single journey.
 Others describe that the four sightings were observed by him on four occasions, or the three bad sights were seen in one trip, and the ascetic on another.
 Some versions of the story also say that the prince's father had the route beautified and guarded to ensure that he does not see anything that might turn his thoughts towards suffering.